June 8

 A Cell and Chapel Built

 The reputation of Syra’s great sanctity soon spread through all the surrounding country.
-A request was made to her to quit her cell to visit a community of women, which had relaxed religious fervour, in order that again she might restore it.
+A request was made to her to quit her cell to visit a community of women, which had relaxed religious fervor, in order that again she might restore it.
 Through humility, not conceiving herself called to become a religious reformer, and doubting her powers of persuasion, Syra hesitated for a long time.
 However, to promote God’s greater glory in the salvation of souls, Syra accepted the mission.
 Zealously, she laboured to effect the desired change.
 Syra succeeded in an admirable manner.

 Having thus restored order in that community, Syra returned to her little cell, near the tomb of St. Savinien.
 There, she buried herself in exercises of penitence to the end of her days.